albertodemichelis/squirrel/doc/source/reference/embedding/creating_a_c_function.rst

 * 0 if the function does not return a value
 * SQ_ERROR runtime error is thrown

-In order to obtain a new callable squirrel function from a C function pointer, is necessary to call sq_newclosure() passing the C function to it; the new Squirrel function will be pushed in the stack.
+In order to obtain a new callable quirrel function from a C function pointer, is necessary to call sq_newclosure() passing the C function to it; the new Quirrel function will be pushed in the stack.

 When the function is called, the stackbase is the first parameter of the function and the